- Our terrain demands a strong intermediate or expert skiing or snowboarding ability to enjoy this guided backcountry adventure.

-- We serve a hearty lunch of sandwiches, soup, snacks and cookies in our picturesque backcountry yurt.
+- We serve a hearty lunch of sandwiches, snacks and cookies.
 We are happy to accommodate any dietary restrictions.

 Frequently Asked Questions

-Owner/operators, Ben and Jenna Bartosz, bring a combined 41 years of experience guiding backcountry skiing and riding in the VPG terrain.
-This coming season will mark Ben’s 25th year and Jenna’s 16th year snowcat skiing up on Vail Pass.
-The Bartosz’ also have additional years of experience guiding other outdoor activities, teaching skiing, and guiding for other ski companies.
+Owner/operators, Ben and Jenna Bartosz, bring over 45 years of combined experience guiding backcountry skiing and riding in the VPG terrain.
+This coming season will mark Ben's 28th year and Jenna's 19th year snowcat skiing up on Vail Pass.
+The Bartosz' also have additional years of experience guiding other outdoor activities, teaching skiing, and guiding for other ski companies.

 Ben and Jenna have enjoyed employing a handful of fellow guides for over a decade that bring specializations with them that perfectly compliment VPG.

-All of our guides have a minimum of Level 2 avalanche training and Wilderness First Responder or EMT medical training.
+All of our guides are vaccinated for COVID, have a minimum of Level 2 avalanche training, and Wilderness First Responder, EMT, OEC or WFR medical training.
 Also, all Vail Powder Guides are core soul-skiers who are committed to empowering our guests to ensure everyone has a magical POWDER day.

 Vail Powder Guides provides all guests with the free use of our powder-specific skis and snowboards.